PoCInnovation/Workshops/software/07.Expo/SETUP.md

 > If your distro is too old, node default version from your package manager might be under 10, you'll have to install node via [nvm](https://github.com/nvm-sh/nvm)

-Then Expo CLI : `sudo npm install -g expo-cli`
+Then Expo CLI: `sudo npm install -g expo-cli`

 ## Project setup